 As we can see, for many businesses, LANs offer a significant number of benefits over WANs, though increasingly being connected to a wider network is becoming an essential part of business operation.
 Fortunately, Luminet has invested millions of pounds into a “hybrid” model which helps to achieve the same benefits of a LAN but on a global scale.

 How Does Luminet Help?

-As specialist providers of always-on broadband internet connections, Luminet is considered experts in the provision of leased lines to businesses in London.
+As specialist providers of 100% Always-On internet service, Luminet is considered experts in the provision of leased lines to businesses in London.

 Secondly these leased lines help to aid security, as they are not accessible to other Internet users.
 As such, the data sent down the leased line is considered to be much safer than packets transmitted over the wider Internet.